 Summer camps that are not connected to an educational facility may also employ an on-site health care team or nurse.
 The purpose mirrors the need for health care professionals in school settings.
 Moreover, summer camps located in remote regions may lack direct access to professional care facilities, including emergency centers and hospitals.
 Therefore, the burden of providing care until EMS arrives by air or ambulance falls to those working at the camp.
-Knowing how to perform ACLS effectively helps identify the cause of arrest, achieve return of spontaneous circulation (ROSC) and prevent the recurrence of arrest until additional help arrives.
+Knowing how to perform ACLS effectively helps identify the cause of arrest, achieve the return of spontaneous circulation (ROSC), and prevent the recurrence of arrest until additional help arrives.

 Rehabilitation Facilities Use ACLS and BLS for Managing Withdrawal Symptoms and More

 Those working in mental health and rehabilitation facilities may also encounter patients requiring ACLS.
 Part of the risk is the result of those experiencing suicidal or homicidal ideations, and while the facility follows strict procedures to reduce such risk, an incident may occur.
 The care team is responsible for providing immediate medical treatment to those in this scenario.
 However, another potential risk for cardiac or respiratory arrest in such facilities exists.

 For example, someone receiving care for alcohol abuse in a mental health rehabilitation facility may enter arrhythmia.
 This arrhythmia is the result of changes in the metabolic state of the body when alcohol is removed, and while rehabilitation facilities can administer medications to reduce risk, cardiac arrest remains a risk, explains Healthline.